jeremysinger/capabilitiesforcoders/faq/compiling.rst

 purecap mode.

-However, if you're using an old version of `clang-morello` and trying to pass a capability pointer to a varidiac function, such as `printf`, you might still encounter the `SIGPROT` fault.
+However, if you're using an old version of `clang-morello` and trying to pass a capability pointer to a variadic function, such as `printf`, you might still encounter the `SIGPROT` fault.

-Let's say we have the following code, where `my_func` is a varidiac function that you'd like to invoke with some capability pointers:
+Let's say we have the following code, where `my_func` is a variadic function that you'd like to invoke with some capability pointers:

 .. code-block:: c

-   // varidiac.c
+   // variadic.c
    #include <stdarg.h>
    #include <stdio.h>
    #include <string.h>